 Now is the time to plant your favorite fall vegetables that thrive in cool temperatures.
-From broccoli and cabbage to herbs and greens, your fall garden can be ready to go in less than an hour, providing the freshest produce for your family all season long.
+From broccoli and cabbage to herbs and greens, your fall garden can be ready to go in less than an hour, providing the freshest fall produce for your family all season long.

 Plant Fall Herbs and Edibles:

 - Choose vegetables that grow well in cooler temperatures such as salad greens, broccoli, collard greens, carrots and herbs.
 Ask your Garden Center associate for recommendations.

 - In the garden bed, remove any existing plant material and loosen the soil with a spading fork.

-- Amend the soil with about 2 inches of compost or composted manure.
+- Amend the soil with about two inches of compost or composted manure.

 - Gently remove the plants from their pots and loosen roots.
 Never pull the plant out by the leaves or stems.